You are here

 Evaluates and treats patients with a variety of physical and mental disabilities to achieve maximum functional capacity;

-Confers with medical and other staff members to determine occupational therapy program for individual patients; selects situations or activities which require desired motions or actions or help modify behavior and teaches the skills necessary to the activity;
+Confers with medical and interdisciplinary staff members to determine occupational therapy treatment for individual patients; selects modalities or activities to elicit desired motions or actions or help modify behavior and teaches the skills necessary for the activity;

 Reports data in both written and oral form following policies and procedures;

-Participates as a member of an interdisciplinary team, patient, and family in developing treatment goals and evaluating patient progress;
+Participates as a member of an interdisciplinary team to develop treatment goals and evaluate patient progress; attends team rounds;

-Maintains service related records; adheres to documentation requirements for reimbursement purposes;
+Maintains relevant and applicable occupational therapy records; adheres to documentation requirements for reimbursement purposes;

 Visits community, home, and work site to evaluate and recommend modifications;

-Adapts and fabricates basic orthotic devices and therapeutic equipment;
+Adapts and fabricates orthotic devices and therapeutic equipment;

 Recommends and issues occupational therapy materials and equipment;